nf-core/website/markdown/developers/modules.md

 }
 ```

-When the value for a command-line option can be a file or a string, then the file must be supplied via an `input:` channel.
+When the value for a command-line option can be a file or a string, then the file MUST be supplied via an `input:` channel.
 If the command-line option is mandatory,
-then the string value should also be a separate `input:` channel of type `val`, and a default value encoded in case neither input is defined.
+then the string value SHOULD also be a separate `input:` channel of type `val`, and a default value encoded in case neither input is defined.

 ```nextflow
 process TASK {